JunghunLee-math/JunghunLee-math.github.io/_pages/research.md

 ## Papers

 I pubilished few papers,which can be found on arXiv.
-It is ordered as authours, title, journal, publishier, and etc.
+It is ordered as authors, title, journal, publishier, and etc.

 ### Submitted